 In the discussion section of these studies, only four studies (20%, n=20) mentioned sex or gender in the interpretation of the results.
 For example, Martikainen et al. found that older adults enter an institution.
-However, after adjusting for various factors including age and living arrangement (living with a spouse or alone), the female gender provided a slight protective effect.11 four studies (20%, n=20) reported an association of sex or gender for other transition outcomes.
+However, after adjusting for various factors including age and living arrangement (living with a spouse or alone), the female gender provided a slight protective effect.

+Findings on association of sex or gender with transition outcomes four studies (20%, n=20) reported an association of sex or gender for other transition outcomes.
 There was variation in direction and size of association across sex or gender.